thorwhalen/equate/README.md

 This is a package with tools for matching things.

-Dirty things, like language, files in your file system, a whistle.
+Dirty things, like language, files in your file system, socks and whistles.

 # In search of a import-to-package name matcher